White Label AI Support Levels: What Agencies Should Expect in 2026

 Poor support creates hidden costs that erode margins.

-Consider the math: If resolving a client issue takes 4 hours of your time at $150/hour because you are waiting for platform responses, that is $600 in lost productivity.
+Consider the math (these figures are Trillet illustrative estimates based on typical agency billing rates, not survey data): if resolving a client issue takes 4 hours of your time at $150/hour because you are waiting for platform responses, that is $600 in lost productivity.
 If your monthly margin on that client is $400, a single support incident wipes out the month's profit.
-Multiply this across multiple clients and the "savings" from a cheaper platform with worse support disappear.
+Multiply this across multiple clients and the savings from a cheaper platform with worse support disappear.

-Trillet's Agency plan at $299/month includes dedicated Slack support specifically to minimize resolution time.
-When you calculate the productivity cost of slow support, the price difference between platforms with and without dedicated support often pays for itself.
+The hidden-cost figures above are Trillet illustrative estimates derived from the productivity math, intended to show relative magnitude rather than precise benchmarks; your actual numbers depend on your billing rate, client volume, and incident frequency.
+As of June 2026, Trillet's Agency plan at $299/month includes dedicated Slack support specifically to minimize resolution time, while the Studio plan at $99/month covers community access and documentation.
+When you calculate the productivity cost of slow support, the price difference between platforms with and without dedicated support often pays for itself after a single avoided incident.

 What Questions Should You Ask Before Committing?